whuwuteng/Stereo_Show/README.md

 # A Qt based tool to show Epipolar stereo image

-This is a Qt and CMake based project to show stereo image in one window in Red-and-Green mode.
+This is a Qt and CMake based project to show stereo image in one window in [Red/Cyan mode](https://en.wikipedia.org/wiki/Anaglyph_3D).

 ## OVERVIEW
 If you want to check parallax error in y(vertic), because this error is important for stereo Matching.